NathalyQuiva/NathalyQuiva/README.md

 - 🛢️ Databases: Experienced in working with both SQL (e.g., PostgreSQL) databases to ensure effective data management.
 - 📚 Continuous Learning: Committed to staying updated with the latest trends and best practices in backend development.

-## Experience
+## Experience on projects

-- Software Engineer Intern at XYZ Tech (2023): Contributed to backend development projects, focusing on performance optimization and API integrations.
+-Academic experience at Henry Bootcamp (2023): Full stack application development (relational database development, backend and frontend).
+Contributed to backend development projects, focusing on performance optimization and API integrations.

 ## Featured Projects

-- **Project A:** Brief description of the backend project.
-[Repository](https://github.com/yourusername/projectA)
+- **Profinder:** It is a dating application that allows service provider users to publish their services and offer them within various categories in different areas of Latin America.
+Client users can consult these publications according to their area and establish contact with service providers to hire them..
+[Repository](https://github.com/NathalyQuiva/profinder_services_application)
-- **Project B:** Brief description of the backend project.
-[Repository](https://github.com/yourusername/projectB)
+- **app_notes:** It´s a Single Page Application about notes using the following technologies: React, Redux, Node, Express, and Sequelize..
+[Repository](https://github.com/NathalyQuiva/app_notes)

 ## Full Stack Capabilities

-In addition to backend development, I also have experience with frontend technologies, including JavaScript, HTML, and CSS.
+In addition to backend development, I also have experience with frontend technologies, including JavaScript, HTML5, and CSS.
 I enjoy exploring the full stack and collaborating on projects that require a blend of backend and frontend expertise.

 ## Contact